-Having regard to the Environmental Protection (Waste Management) Policy 2000, indicate the results of investigating the feasibility of using waste minimisation and cleaner technology options during all phases of the project.
+Having regard to the Environmental Protection (Waste Management) Policy 2000 (EPP(Waste)) and more recent DERM generated waste management guidelines1, indicate the results of investigating the feasibility of using waste minimisation and cleaner technology options during all phases of the project.
 Apply waste minimisation and treatment, and cleaner production techniques, to gaseous wastes, particularly methane, nitrogen oxides, sulfur oxides, particulates and carbon dioxide.
 Pay particular attention to measures that will maximise energy efficiency and minimise internal energy consumption in the project.

 Detail cleaner production waste management planning especially how these concepts have been applied to prevent or minimise environmental impacts at each stage of the project.
-Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and byproduct reuse as shown in a material/energy flow analysis.
+Provide details on natural resource use efficiency (such as energy and water), integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis.